-I understand that I am expected to read and abide by the policies.
+I understand that I am expected to read and abide by the policies for the duration of my nursing program.
 My signature indicates my willingness to comply with these regulations as stated in the policy manual.

 Policies are subject to revision.
 Students are expected to review the handbook at the beginning of each semester to be aware of any policy revisions.